Crowes railway station: History

 Crowes station was opened on 20 June 1911, as part of the extension of the Colac to Beech Forest Narrow-gauge railway.

 It consisted of a platform track and two loop sidings, with No. 3 Road servicing a pig race and a ramped goods platform.
 A four-chain curve beyond the yard ended with a standard narrow-gauge buffer stop in front of a huge tree stump.

-At the Up end of the yard, an Annett-locked loco siding facing the yard had two ash pits, a water stand-pipe and an engine shed.
+At the up end of the yard, an Annett-locked loco siding facing the yard had two ash pits, a water stand-pipe and an engine shed.

 Two timber station buildings, separated by a waiting shelter, provided passenger and staff accommodation.
-A van-goods shed was located at the Down end of the platform.
+A van-goods shed was located at the down end of the platform.

 In 1934, bushfires destroyed the station buildings and engine shed.
 A 12' x 20' "portable" station building was provided to replace the earlier ones, but it only housed bunks for the train crew staying overnight.

 The pig race and goods platform were removed in 1940, whilst No. 2 Road was removed in 1941.

+Today a short section of track, buffer stop, station nameboard and an NQR wagon mark the station site.